 A full-service broker offers a range of services, including trading, investment advice, research, retirement planning, tax tips, etc. Given the wide range of services they offer, the fee involved is relatively high when compared to a discount broker.

 However, they serve as one-stop shop for all investment-related services.
 This category of broker may be apt for a beginner who is just starting out and needs some hand holding and resources to help him make informed investment decisions.
-Some of the sought-after full-service brokers include Charles Schwab, Fidelity Investments and Merrill Edge.
+Some of the sought-after full-service brokers include Charles Schwab, and Fidelity Investments.

 As the name suggests, these brokers service their clients at a discounted fee when compared to a full-service broker.
 However, their service is limited to just assisting in trading and does not include investment advice, research or retirement, estate or tax planning.